joker-project/clef-2022/EN/project.md

 The data is split into 3 folders corresponding to the shared tasks.
 Each task folder is further split in train data and test data.

+Meta-data will be available as the participants' results will be published.

 ### Result submission:
 Participants should put their run results into the folder Documents created for their user and **submit them by email** to *contact@joker-project.com*.